ianthetechie/SwiftCGI/README.md

 ## About
 Well, the title pretty much says it all.
-This is a microframework (no, I'm not writing the next Django or Rails), and it is written in Swift (well, OK, I admit, there is a little bit of Objective-C in here because I saw no need to throw out the perfectly good piece of work that is GCDAsyncSocket).
+This is a microframework (no, I'm not writing the next Django or Rails), and it is written in Swift (well, OK, I admit, there is a little bit of Objective-C in here because I needed a quick socket library; a better version is in the works, most likely wrapping a more established C library).

 ## Why?
 A valid question.
 Mostly because I was bored last weekend.
 Also, because I am passionate about a couple of things.